furechan/tempcache/README.md

 > **Note**
-For more advanced use cases you may want to look at the `Memory` class in [joblib](https://github.com/joblib/joblib).
+For advanced use cases you may want to look at the `Memory` class in [joblib](https://github.com/joblib/joblib).